Sign In / Sign Out

 Continue to educate yourself on COVID-19 by seeking out information about the virus and what we all can do to prevent it from spreading.
 Consider viewing the ASU Community of Care: Coming to Campus video series to learn more.
 Additionally, the Centers for Disease Control and Prevention provides accurate and updated information about COVID-19 in the United States and The World Health Organization provides additional information about COVID-19 on a global level.
 ASU also has a COVID-19 FAQs webpage and publishes updates regularly that impact the campus community.
 If you come across information that you are unsure of, please refrain from sharing it on social media or other platforms.
 Stopping the spread of COVID-19 also means stopping the spread of misinformation that can be harmful to the health of the community.

 This is a challenging time for individuals and communities, and it is important to know what resources are available to support the physical and mental well-being of all members of our Sun Devil Family.
 ASU Health Services is currently offering in-person and Telehealth appointments, both of which can be scheduled through My Health Portal.
 ASU Counseling Services offers mental health support to students and the ASU Employee Assistance Office provides counseling and wellness workshops to faculty and staff.
-Students can also participate in Devils 4 Devils peer-led support circles, which is an online platform for students to support and connect with each other while practicing physical distancing.
+Students can also participate in Devils 4 Devils peer-led community circles, which is an online platform for students to support and connect with each other while practicing physical distancing.

 Distance yourself 6 feet apart from others whenever possible.
 6 feet is about the length of a bicycle.